kislinsk/codereview/README.md

 ### Build without CMake

-Since the program consists of a single C++ source file without any dependencies except the C++ Standard Library you can also manually set up your build system or IDE of choice in case you do not feel comfortable with CMake.
+The program consists of a single C++ source file without any dependencies except the C++ Standard Library.
+You can also manually set up your build system or IDE of choice in case you do not feel comfortable with CMake.